arulpugazh/pubmedbot/README.md

 # Scraping PubMed articles

 ### Extract article ID and URL
-I extract the article information from [nih baseline files](https://ftp.ncbi.nlm.nih.gov/pubmed/baseline/) .
+Article information is extracted from [nih baseline files](https://ftp.ncbi.nlm.nih.gov/pubmed/baseline/) .
 They are XML files and we extract the article id, PubMed URL and abstract from them and store them in SQLite for later use.

 ### Scrape article texts
 PubMed articles are paywalled and will need institutional credentials for access.
 So we use SciHub to scrape the articles.
-We forked the [scihub.py repo](https://github.com/zaytoun/scihub.py) and made some changes to handle our application specific exceptions.
 We download the PDF of the articles and use PyMuPDF to extract the text and index them in an ElasticSearch server.

 ### ElasticSearch Server